Sequential Neural Score Estimation: Likelihood-Free Inference with Conditional Score Based Diffusion Models: Related Work

-In a very recent preprint, \citet{Geffner2022} do consider the use of a conditional score based diffusion model (akin to NPSE) for LFI.
-While this study is related to our work, \citet{Geffner2022} focus specifically on how to use NPSE for sampling from $p(\theta|x_{0}^1,\dots,x_{0}^n)$, for any set of observations $\{x_0^1, \dots, x_0^n\}$.
-Meanwhile, we consider both NPSE and NLSE, and introduce their sequential variants SNPSE and SNLSE.
+Surprisingly, the application of diffusion models to problems of interest to the SBI community \citep[see, e.g.,][]{Lueckmann2021} has not previously been investigated.
+In parallel with this work, \citet{Geffner2022} also considered the use of diffusion models for SBI.
+While related to our work, \citet{Geffner2022} focused specifically on how to use NPSE for sampling from $p(\theta|x_{\mathrm{obs}}^1,\dots,x_{\mathrm{obs}}^n)$, for any set of observations $\{x_{\mathrm{obs}}^1, \dots, x_{\mathrm{obs}}^n\}$.
+Meanwhile, we introduce sequential variant(s) of NPSE (see Section \ref{sec:sequential}).
+We provide a more detailed comparison with this work in Appendix \ref{app:LFI_multiple_obs}.

-For the problem studied in \citet{Geffner2022}, a naive implementation of NPSE requires calling the simulator $n$ times for each parameter sample, and is thus highly sample inefficient.
-To remedy this, the authors introduce a novel variant of NPSE, which only requires a single call to the simulator for each parameter sample.
-Although this multiple-observation problem is not the primary focus of our own work, we note that it is possible to extend all of our methods to this setting.
-We provide further details in Appendix \ref{app:LFI_multiple_obs}.
+More recently, several other authors have proposed SBI algorithms which are closely related to diffusion models.
+In particular, \citet{Dax2023} propose {flow matching posterior estimation} (FMPE), an SBI algorithm which approximates the posterior $p(\theta|x)$ using a CNF trained via flow matching \cite{Lipman2023}.
+This approach includes NPSE, when using the deterministic probability-flow ODE, as a special case.
+Meanwhile, \citet{Schmitt2023} introduce {consistency model posterior estimation} (CMPE), which applies consistency models \cite{Song2023} to SBI.
+In contrast to our work, both of these papers consider only the amortised setting, and do not introduce sequential variants of their algorithms.